CXCL9 gene

 This section has been translated automatically.

-The CXCL9 gene belongs to a chemokine superfamily that encodes secreted proteins involved in immunoregulatory and inflammatory processes.
-It is likely that the encoded protein is involved in T cell transport.
-The encoded CXCL9- protein binds to C-X-C motif chemokine 3 (CXCR3) and is a chemoattractant for lymphocytes but not neutrophils.
+The CXCL9 gene belongs to a chemokine superfamily that codes for secreted proteins involved in immunoregulatory and inflammatory processes.
+It can be assumed that the encoded protein is involved in T-cell transport.
+The encoded CXCL9 protein binds to the C-X-C motif chemokine 3 (CXCR3) and is a chemoattractant for lymphocytes, but not for neutrophils.
 CXCR3 is a chemokine receptor with three ligands: CXCL9, CXCL10 and CXCL11.
-CXCL11 binds CXCR3 with a higher affinity than the other ligands, leading to internalization of the receptor.
+CXCL11 binds CXCR3 with a higher affinity than the other ligands, which leads to internalization of the receptor.

-Recent prospective studies of serum cytokines in LS patients have identified potential blood markers of disease activity, including CXCL9 (Glaser Torok KS et al 2019).
+Recent prospective studies of serum cytokines in LS patients have identified potential blood markers of disease activity, including CXCL9 (Glaser Torok KS et al. 2019).
 However, the clinical utility of these markers in PRS/ECDS patients is unclear.
-Further, they are not yet widely available in clinical practice.
+Furthermore, they are not yet widely available in clinical practice.

 Literature